maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2020.rst

 One of the cool things about being compatible with Maemo 5 "Fremantle" on various levels is that it's often really easy to cherry pick things we like.

 In this case, one can literally just download a theme from the maemo.org website and install it on Maemo Leste.
 For example, the `Marina Theme
 <http://maemo.org/downloads/product/Maemo5/hildon-theme-marina/>`_ can be
 installed with `dpkg -i <debhere>`.
-Currently, the `/usr/share/themes/default` symlink also needs to be updated, but after that, the themes from Maemo 5 "Fremantle" are fully usable in Maemo Leste.
+Currently, the `/usr/share/themes/default` symlink also needs to be updated, but after that, the themes from Maemo 5 "Fremantle" are fully usable on Maemo Leste.

 `There are a lot of themes available too
 <http://maemo.org/downloads/search/application.html?org_openpsa_products_search%5B1%5D%5Bproperty%5D=title&org_openpsa_products_search%5B1%5D%5Bconstraint%5D=LIKE&org_openpsa_products_search%5B1%5D%5Bvalue%5D=theme&org_openpsa_products_search%5B2%5D%5Bproperty%5D=os&org_openpsa_products_search%5B2%5D%5Bconstraint%5D=LIKE&org_openpsa_products_search%5B2%5D%5Bvalue%5D=Maemo5&fetch=Search>`_,